P7XCKD/NF/Notes Factory/Semister 3/EUP/xps (shortified)/xp 4.md

 ### **ListView**

-**Difference between Classic and Custom Controls:**
-- **Classic Controls**: Provides a simple list interface with predefined item display.
-- **Custom Controls**: Allows for advanced customization of item display, sorting, and grouping.

 **Properties:**
 - **View**: Determines the display mode (details, list, etc.).
 - **FullRowSelect**: Specifies if the entire row is selected.